l00sy4/l00sy4.github.io/_posts/2023-12-16-TAMUctf 2019  pwn1 and pwn2.md

 **line 20** - If `ComparisonValue` is not 0, it means that our input didn't match the aforementioned string.
 In that case, it prints out `I don\'t know that!
 Auuuuuuuugh!` and exits.
 If `ComparisonValue` is 0, it proceeds to ask us what our quest it.

-**line 26** - Similarly to the previous check, it stores the input in a `0x2b` byte buffer, and uses `strcmp` to compare our input with the string `To seek the Holy Grail.\n`.
+**line 26** - Similarly to the previous check, it stores the input in a `0x2b` byte buffer, and uses `strcmp` to compare our input with the string `T  o seek the Holy Grail.\n`.
 If the comparison fails, we get `I don\'t know that!
 Auuuuuuuugh!` again.

 **line 33** - It prompts us for the secret, and uses `gets` to read our input.
 Then it checks to see if `Target` is `-0x215eef38` (`0xDEA110C8` unsigned).
 If true, it calls the `print_flag` function, otherwise it prints out `I don\'t know that!
 Auuuuuuuugh!`.